STONEBRIDGE NATURE TRAIL

 While hiking this trail, you may see deer, muskrats, great blue herons, wood ducks, and maybe even a coyote if you are lucky!
 This is one of the only areas of Rouge Park that still has old-growth trees, native spring ephemerals, wildflowers, and more!

-Nestled in the Stone Bridge Trail, you may also find the location of the Sugarbush project.
-This indigenous-led, and Black to the Land Coalition project is in full swing, tapping the sugar maples for syrup every year in late winter!
+Nestled in the Stone Bridge Trail, you will find the Detroit Sugarbush Project, a collective project of Black to the Land Coalition.
+This indigenous-led project is in full swing, tapping the sugar maples for syrup every year in late winter!
 Look out for ways to learn about maple tapping and support the Sugarbush efforts by signing up for our newsletter here.